Mitch Green: Feud with Mike Tyson

 Green was also known for an incident that began in the early hours of August 23, 1988, in Harlem.
 Tyson and some friends were shopping at Dapper Dan's, a Harlem clothing store.
 Green had heard that Tyson was in the area and found him, demanding a rematch.
 A scuffle ensued.
 Green allegedly threw a punch and Tyson responded with a punch of his own, closing Green's eye and requiring stitches to his nose.
 Tyson broke his hand in the incident and had to postpone his first fight with Frank Bruno.
 Later, although a New York jury awarded Green $45,000 in damages in a civil lawsuit against Tyson, the sum did not cover the legal fees.
 Tyson later recounted his version of the fight in his book and Broadway show Undisputed Truth, as well as on his Hotboxin' with Mike Tyson podcast.

 Personal life

+Green currently resides in Jamaica, Queens, NY.

+In the late 2010s, an inaccurate rumor began to circulate online that Mitch had become involved in ministry due to a YouTube video featuring a pastor named Mitch Green.

-Green was involved in street gangs during his youth, and became a gang leader with the New York City based The Black Spades.
+Green was involved in street gangs during his youth, and became a gang leader with the New York City based Black Spades.

+Mitch was inducted into the New York State Boxing Hall of Fame on March 23, 2025.